-Standard CD quality audio uses a sample rate of 44.1 kHz (k means times 1000).
+Standard CD-quality audio uses a sample rate of 44.1 kHz (k means times 1000).
 Sampling Rates range from 8000 Hz (very, very low quality) up to 192 000 Hz (very, very hi quality).
-The disadvantage of very high sample rates is that they deliver a very large files – not to mention – people cannot hear improvement after 44100 Hz (See Blog: Why Waveforms?).
+The disadvantage of very high sample rates is that they deliver very large files – not to mention – people cannot hear improvement after 44100 Hz (See Blog: Why Waveforms?).

 BIT DEPTH and BIT RATE

 Bit Rate and Bit Depth are two more important aspects of digitized sound.
 From the export (or render) window in your DAW, you will probably be able to choose from 16, 24, and 32 bit.
 SoundBrige allows these three options as well as a 32bit float option.
 This refers to Bit Depth – the number of possible values to represent a sample of the signal with.
 Professional studios usually offer bit depths of 24 and 32.